fabiooo4/DistributedToDoList/README.md

-# ToDoListFlask
+# Distributed To-Do List
-A to-do list with backend webservice and frontend using svelte
+A distributed to-do list using Docks with backend webservice and frontend using SvelteKit